DEAP/deap/doc/api/algo.rst

-their arguments, an initialized :class:`~deap.tools.Statistics` object to maintain stats of the evolution, an initialized :class:`~deap.tools.HallOfFame` to hold the best individual(s) to appear in the population, and a boolean `verbose` to specify wether to log what is happening during the evolution or not.
+their arguments, an initialized :class:`~deap.tools.Statistics` object to maintain stats of the evolution, an initialized :class:`~deap.tools.HallOfFame` to hold the best individual(s) to appear in the population, and a boolean `verbose` to specify whether to log what is happening during the evolution or not.

 .. autofunction:: deap.algorithms.eaSimple(population, toolbox, cxpb, mutpb, ngen[, stats, halloffame, verbose])